ChicagoPark/DSA/README.md

 > ```

 ## [##] Recursion Realization
-1. Think about the flow (n, n-1)
+1. Consider recursion is another method to express `for loop`
+2. `In recursion, extend is same as append for list processing`
-2. According to the `necessity of additional operaiton` in the final result, we need to `determine whether add '+' operation` at the return statement in else condition.
+3. According to the `necessity of additional operaiton` in the final result, we need to `determine whether add '+' operation` at the return statement in else condition.
-3. When we cover `list` extension task, we can put `return` at the last `outside of the conditional statement` because all the elements should be collected.
+4. When we cover `list` extension task, we can put `return` at the last `outside of the conditional statement` because all the elements should be collected.
-4. `Recursion can do one thing such as loop the list or getting inside of the multi-layer list(e.g. [[[1]], 2, [3]]).`
+5. `Recursion can do one thing such as loop the list or getting inside of the multi-layer list(e.g. [[[1]], 2, [3]]).`
+6. Think about the flow (n, n-1)

 ## [##] Chicago Realization
 1. `local variable can be used` from the belonged function `whether we initialize` the value `from the conditional argument`.
 (Before the function is returned?)